OBOAcademy/obook/docs/pathways/early-career-data-scientist.md

 **Exercises**

 1. Make edits to this OBO Academy documentation and make a pull request.
 (For example, find typos to fix, add or revise content to this document, etc.)
-2. Create a GitHub website: https://github.com/laderast/academic_site_workshop
+2. Create a GitHub website by forking this repository: https://github.com/laderast/academic_site_workshop

 ## 4. Learn command line